 Unofficial Economy in Albania (MPhil) (Katerina Shuteriqi, 2007)

-I am Director of the Centre for Research on Emerging Economies (CREE) and Co-Director of the Centre for Applied Business Research (CABR) in the Business School.
+I was a Director of the Centre for Research on Emerging Economies (CREE) and Co-Director of the Centre for Applied Business Research (CABR) in the Business School.

-I have been external examiner for PhD students at: University of Bristol, University College London, University of Lincoln; Napier University, University of West of England, Birkbeck University of London, University of Ljubljana and Prague University of Economics.
+I have been external examiner for PhD students at: UCL, Universities of Bristol, Lincoln, Paisely, Ljubljana, West of England, Prague University of Economics, University of West of Scotland, Birkbeck University of London, University of Bournemouth.

 Balcerowicz, Leszek, Gray, Cheryl and Hoshi, Iraj, Enterprise Exit Processes in Transition Economies: Downsizing, Workouts, and Liquidation, Central European University Press, Budapest, 1998.